Guang'an Metro: Lines under construction

 Line 1 is north–south line.
 It will run between Guangmen and Youkezhongxin.

 The line is currently under construction.
 It was announced that a planning to start test run would start in June 2020, and scheduled to open in October 2020.
 However, with several changes to the policy of constructing rapid transit systems, the original schedules are upset.

 A northern extension for 5 stations is under planning.

 Planned

-Line 2 is planned to be an east–west line through the Guang'an with 6 stations and total length of 7.7 km long.
+Line 2 is planned to be an east–west line through the Guang'an city with 6 stations and total length of 7.7 km long.